 How

 The red sweats were initially issued as part of the team gear issue.
-Each shirt was serialized with a number printed above “CREW” and below the arched letters “N. A. A. A.” Sweats were returned every spring to gear issue at the end of the rowing season.
+“N. A. A. A.” was printed on the front of each shirt in arched letters with a serialized number printed below the letters.
+On the back of each shirt “CREW” was printed.
+Sweats were returned every spring to gear issue at the end of the rowing season.

 In following seasons, only a limited number of new sweats were issued.
 The new sweats were issued to the upper classes, the lower classes were issued sweats which had been worn in previous years.
-Sweats were not routinely laundered as were the rowing trou, jocks, socks and t-shirts that were washed daily.
+Sweats were not routinely laundered as were the rowing trou, jocks, socks, and t-shirts that were washed daily.
 Instead, the sweats were kept in the drying locker, adjacent to the N150’s locker room.
-The drying locker was also used by a few lightweights as the sweat box for pre-race weight ins.
-The more worn sweats had holes caused by the pins used in the laundry.
+The drying locker was also used by a few lightweights as the sweat box for pre-race weigh-ins.
+The more worn sweats had holes caused by pins used in the laundry.